Amex Cobalt vs. TD Aeroplan Visa Infinite

 Instant approval: Yes

-If you’d like more benefits than the Amex Cobalt and more points than the Aeroplan VI, check out the Scotiabank Gold American Express Card.
-You’ll earn tons of Scene+ points to spend on travel, enjoy Amex benefits and airport lounge access, and pay no foreign exchange fees when shopping abroad.
+If you'd like more benefits than the American Express Cobalt Card and more points than the TD Aeroplan Visa Infinite Card, check out the Scotiabank Gold American Express Card.
+You'll earn tons of Scene+ points to spend on travel, enjoy Amex benefits and airport lounge access, and pay no foreign exchange fees when shopping abroad.

 FAQ

-What are the drawbacks of the American Express Cobalt Card?
+What is the American Express Cobalt Card best for?

 Did you find this article helpful?